-Subsidiaries of KPLP are party to a credit agreement dated as of November 19, 2018 entered into by, among others, KTG, TAD1 US LP, TAD2 US LP and KPSI, as borrowers, each guarantor from time to time party thereto, as guarantors, each lender from time to time party thereto, as lenders, American AgCredit, FLCA, as administrative agent and National Bank of Canada, as Canadian administrative agent (the "AgCredit Agreement") pursuant to which the following credit facilities were made available: (i) US\$188 million term loan facility repayable by December 31, 2036 by quarterly principal instalment payments commencing on March 31, 2026 and bearing interest at a fixed rate based on the farm credit system cost of funds plus an applicable margin set at the time of each tranche draw, (ii) \$111 million term loan repayable by December 31, 2025 by quarterly principal instalment payments commencing on March 31, 2022 and bearing interest at a floating interest rate based on CDOR plus an applicable margin, (iii) revolving loans of US\$10 million and \$12.5 million with a maturity date of December 31, 2023 with floating interest rates and a renewal option (the facility detailed in items (i) to (iii), collectively the "TAD Sherbrooke Project Facility", and (iv) US\$147 million term loan repayable by December 31, 2036 by quarterly principal instalment payments commencing on March 31, 2022 and bearing interest at a 7.3% maximum fixed interest rate and repayable after a three-year lock-out period (the "KTG Facility").
+Subsidiaries of KPLP are party to a credit agreement dated as of November 19, 2018 entered into by, among others, KTG, TAD1 US LP, TAD2 US LP and KPSI, as borrowers, each guarantor from time to time party thereto, as guarantors, each lender from time to time party thereto, as lenders, American AgCredit, FLCA, as administrative agent and National Bank of Canada, as Canadian administrative agent, as amended by the first amendment to the credit agreement executed as of April 20, 2020, dated and effective as of March 23, 2020 (the "AgCredit Agreement").
+Pursuant to the AgCredit Agreement, the following credit facilities were made available: (i) US\$188 million term loan facility repayable by March 31, 2037 (extended from December 31, 2036) related to amounts drawn on or after March 23, 2020 by quarterly principal instalment payments commencing on June 30, 2026 (extended from March 31, 2026) related to amounts drawn on or after March 23, 2020 and bearing interest at a fixed rate based on the farm credit system cost of funds plus an applicable margin set at the time of each tranche draw, (ii) \$111 million term loan repayable by December 31, 2025 by quarterly principal instalment payments commencing on June 30, 2022 (extended from March 31, 2022) and bearing interest at a floating interest rate based on CDOR plus an applicable margin, (iii) revolving loans of US\$10 million and \$12.5 million with a maturity date of December 31, 2023 with floating interest rates and a renewal option (the facility detailed in items (i) to (iii), collectively the "TAD Sherbrooke Project Facility", and (iv) US\$147 million term loan repayable by December 31, 2036 by quarterly principal instalment payments commencing on June 30, 2022 (extended from March 31, 2022) and bearing interest at a 7.3% maximum fixed interest rate and repayable after a three-year lock-out period (the "KTG Facility").

 The purpose of the TAD Sherbrooke Project Facility is to partially finance the TAD Sherbrooke Project.
-The purpose of the KTG Facility is to repay existing indebtedness of KTG and TAD Canco Inc.
+The purpose of the KTG Facility was to repay existing indebtedness of KTG and TAD Canco Inc.